Actaeon: Story

 Upon hearing the call of his hunting party, he cried out to them and immediately transformed.
 At this, he fled deep into the woods, and doing so he came upon a pond and, seeing his reflection, groaned.
 His own hounds then turned upon him and pursued him, not recognizing him.
 In an endeavour to save himself, he raised his eyes (and would have raised his arms, had he had them) toward Mount Olympus.
 The gods did not heed his desperation, and he was torn to pieces.
 An element of the earlier myth made Actaeon the familiar hunting companion of Artemis, no stranger.
 In an embroidered extension of the myth, the hounds were so upset with their master's death, that Chiron made a statue so lifelike that the hounds thought it was Actaeon.

-There are various other versions of his transgression: The Hesiodic Catalogue of Women and pseudo-Apollodoran Bibliotheke state that his offense was that he was a rival of Zeus for Semele, his mother's sister, whereas in Euripides' Bacchae he has boasted that he is a better hunter than Artemis:
+There are various other versions of his transgression: The Hesiodic Catalogue of Women and the Bibliotheca of Apollodorus state that his offense was that he was a rival of Zeus for Semele, his mother's sister, whereas in Euripides' Bacchae he has boasted that he is a better hunter than Artemis: